*Always at the end of a word

 *Always ends in the letters L, E

 – -cle stands for Consonant, the letter L, and the letter E. This is the Consonant L E Syllable, usually shortened to -cle.
 The dash indicates that there are letters in front of these letters.
 No word can begin with this syllable, it always comes at the end of words.
 (Though there can always be an ending after the -cle like in tables.)

 Teaching Videos and Written Stories

-- The story for -cle: The e sees its vowel friend being closed in by a consonant but is too late, and there are two consonants.
-So the e decides to try to jump over the l to get closer to its vowel friend so it can help it say it’s name.
-Unfortunately the e did not consider how top heavy it is, and when it made the leap, it went heavy head first and landed as a schwa.
+- The story for -cle: The e at the end of the word sees its vowel friend being closed in by a consonant, but is too late!
+There are already two consonants between the e and its vowel friend.
+The e decides to jump over the L to get closer to its vowel friend so it can help its friend say its name.
+Unfortunately, the e did not consider how top heavy it is, and when it made the leap, it went head first and landed as a schwa.
 Thus the -cle syllable is a schwa sound. (-cle says /kŭl/, -zle says /zŭl/)

 For the formatting of PowerPoints to be correct, click FILE, then DOWNLOAD, and download in Microsoft PowerPoint.

 - PowerPoint: Practice Reading -cle Words in Chunks